natevalenciaa/natevalenciaa/README.md

 - 💞️ I’m looking to collaborate on Cybersecurity, Python, or other projects that can help me on my journey of becoming a Cybersecurity specialist!
 - 📫 How to reach me on email: natevalencia10@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I want to become a Ethical hacker or Incident responder for the Department of Homeland Security or other Tech Companies!
+I am also exploring my other interests in the coding world.

 <!---
 natevalenciaa/natevalenciaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.